|On this page…|

 Double-click the truth table to open its editor.

-If there are no errors or warnings, a message of success appears.
-If errors exist, you see a window with diagnostic messages.
-For example, if you change the action for decision column D4 to an action that does not exist, you get the following messages:
+For example, if you change the action for decision column D4 to an action that does not exist, you get an error message in the Diagnostic Viewer.

 Truth table diagnostics run automatically when you start simulation of the model with a new or modified truth table.
 If no errors exist, the diagnostic window does not appear and simulation starts immediately.

 Ways to debug truth tables during simulation include:

 |Use Stateflow® debugging tools to step through each condition and action, and monitor data values during simulation.||C truth table and MATLAB® truth table||See Use Stateflow Debugging Tools.|

 |Use MATLAB debugging tools to step through generated code for the truth table.||MATLAB truth table only||See Use MATLAB Debugging Tools.|

 When you use Stateflow debugging tools to debug truth tables, you must perform these tasks:

 Specify a Breakpoint for the Call to a Truth Table.
 Before you debug the truth table during simulation, you must set a breakpoint for the truth table.
 This breakpoint pauses execution during simulation so that you can debug each execution step of a truth table.